Author ORCID Identifier

 Arvle & Ellen Turner Thacker Research Fund, University of Kentucky, 2018

 Lamar, Mary Frank, "IONIC BONDING CURRICULUM UNIT: AN ELECTROSTATIC FRAMEWORK" (2020).
-Theses and Dissertations--Education Science.
+Theses and Dissertations--Education Sciences.
 62.